YBHwang/clova-developer-guide/en-KR/CIC/Guides/InteractWithCIC/Handle_Directive.md

 ## Handling directives {#HandleDirective}
 CIC returns directives to instruct a client to perform specific actions.
 A directive is either a response to an [event](#SendEvent) or a message initiated by CIC.
-Directive messages are sent to a client through the downchannel and those that are responses are usually sent as a [multipart message](/CIC/References/CIC_API.md#MultipartMessage).
+Directives that are messages are sent to a client through the downchannel and those that are responses are usually sent as a [multipart message](/CIC/References/CIC_API.md#MultipartMessage).
 The first part of a multipart message contains the [directive](/CIC/References/CIC_API.md#Directive) itself in JSON and is followed by subsequent parts specified according to the [CIC API](/CIC/References/CIC_API.md) specification that contains the following additional information.

 | Content Type            | Description                                             |
 |---------------------|-------------------------------------------------|